Coswold/api_challenge/README.md

 I am not expecting more requests than that, but limits are easily adjustable.

 #### Scalability
 Along with security, Flask Limiter also helps with scalabilty.
-I am also improving the search algorithm to be more efficient when a higher rate of requests come in and more data is stored.
+I have implemented a trie as the search algorithm to be more efficient when a higher rate of requests come in and more data is stored.
+This trie returns the closest match to the user input.